Best Hot Chocolate

 Dark chocolate has a distinctly rich flavor that tastes amazing when whisked with milk.
 And when you’ve finely chopped the chocolate, it’ll melt into the most luxurious, velvety texture.
 But if you’re not a fan of the bitterness of dark chocolate, don’t worry.
 A splash of maple syrup sweetens it perfectly.

-How To Make The Best Hot Chocolate
+How To Make Hot Chocolate

-- Simmer the milk.
+Simmer the milk.
 Add the milk, cacao powder and maple syrup to a saucepan over medium heat.
 Simmer and whisk together until there’s no clumps.

 Hot Chocolate Flavor Variations